sbueringer/blog/_posts/2019-01-04-open-policy-agent-authorization-webhook.md

   apiGroup: rbac.authorization.k8s.io
 ````

-Now every user in the group `user` is allowed to create/ update/ delete pods cluster-wide.
+Now every user in the group `user` is allowed to create/update/delete pods cluster-wide.
 To restrict these rights via OPA the following policy is deployed:

 ````
 package authorization